wavefrontHQ/docs/pages/doc/wavefront_security.md

 ## High Availability

-Operations for Applications is architected to be highly available.
+Tanzu Observability is architected to be highly available.
 In the event of a hardware failure, we automatically migrate to or restart workloads, on another host machine in the cluster and automatically restart the failed host.
 If the host machine fails to restart, or the performance of the restarted host is degraded, the service is capable of replacing the failed host in a cluster with an entirely new host within minutes.

 ## Disaster Recovery

-Operations for Applications supports the option of Disaster Recovery (DR) across regions for customers.
-Contact your Operations for Applications representative for details.
+Tanzu Observability supports the option of Disaster Recovery (DR) across regions for customers.
+Contact your Tanzu Observability representative for details.

 ## Networking

-Applications send data to Operations for Applications using either the [Wavefront proxy](proxies.html) or [direct ingestion](direct_ingestion.html).
+Applications send data to Tanzu Observability using either the [Wavefront proxy](proxies.html) or [direct ingestion](direct_ingestion.html).
 We protect all data traffic with TLS (Transport Layer Security) and HTTPS.
-If you send data directly to Operations for Applications, we require TLS 1.2 connections.
+If you send data directly to Tanzu Observability, we require TLS 1.2 connections.

 The Wavefront proxy uses HTTPS, and we offer options to secure it further:
 * Perform a manual install and place the Wavefront proxy [behind an HTTP proxy](proxies_manual_install.html#configure-wavefront-proxy-with-an-httphttps-proxy).